 Who Is Maya Rudolph?

-Maya Rudolph first put her interest in acting to work with the Groundlings and landed a few small roles in TV and in film.
+Maya Rudolph is an actress and comedian who first put her interest in acting to work with the Groundlings and landed a few small roles in TV and in film.
 When a producer for Saturday Night Live saw her perform with the acting troupe, Rudolph was brought to New York and joined the SNL cast in 2000.
 On SNL, she became a featured player known for impersonations of such celebrities as Christina Aguilera, Oprah Winfrey and Donatella Versace.
 She stayed with the show until 2007, appearing in several films both during and after SNL.

-Maya Rudolph was born in Gainesville, Florida, on July 27, 1972, to father, Richard, a music writer and producer and her mother a singer (Minnie Riperton, who hit the top of the pop charts in 1974 with "Lovin' You").
-After moving from Gainesville, Florida, to Southern California, when Rudolph was almost seven, her mother died of breast cancer, and Rudolph, as if carrying on her mother's legacy, began singing and appearing in local theater, which she did throughout childhood.
+Maya Rudolph was born in Gainesville, Florida, on July 27, 1972, to father, Richard, a music writer and producer and mother Minnie Riperton, a singer who hit the top of the pop charts in 1974 with "Lovin' You."
+After moving from Gainesville to Southern California, when Rudolph was almost seven, her mother died of breast cancer.
+Shortly after, Rudolph began singing and appearing in local theater, which she did throughout childhood.
 After high school, she enrolled in the photography program at the University of California at Santa Cruz, where she formed the band Super Sauce.
 Super Sauce wouldn't be Rudolph's last band, as she went on to play keyboards for The Rentals, a Weezer spin-off band, in the mid-1990s.

 Movies and TV Shows